 If you are manually changing the Collector’s config parameters, we will run a validity check after you select “Save and Restart” to ensure that no errors were made in the new configuration.
 If errors are detected, we will display which lines are missing/duplicated so they can be corrected.

-In total, this means Collector disk usage will be, at most, less than 3.5GB without NetFlow and less than 33.5GB with NetFlow enabled.
+In total, this means Collector disk usage will be less than 3.5GiB without NetFlow and up to 33.5GiB with NetFlow enabled.